MarcUbb/IR-Controller/README.md

 \mainpage

 This repository contains the software for an infrared controller, the purpose of which is to be able to control devices with an infrared interface using a smartphone.
+You find a more detailed documentation of the project [here](https://marcubb.github.io/IR-Controller/).

 In this guide you find information about following topics: